gabiqrm/gabiqrm/README.md

 ❤ I'm passionate about technology, front-end development, inovation and  possibilities. 🎯🚀

-## Languages and Technologies I Use Daily:
+## Languages and Technologies I use daily:

 **Language:**